STORIES FROM STATUES

 So she withdraws her hand and a tear

-trickles down her cheek.
+moves down her cheek.

 Well, OK, maybe she’s not crying and all,